RongGu/SHadoop/README.md

 If you have some problems or suggestions about SHadoop, please feel free to contact us.May you enjoy this:)

 Note: All the source code and jars downloaded from this website can only be used for study or reasearch.
-If you want to use SHadoop purpose, please also contact us first.
+If you want to use SHadoop purpose, please also contact us first. ps.
+SHadoop has been adopted by Intel and ZTE (formerly Zhongxing Telecommunication Equipment Corporation) for their products or projects.

 contact email:gurongwalker at gmail dot com